parinfer/parinfer.js/resources/public/content.md

 ## How it works

-The transformation performed by the editor is straightforward.
+The transformation performed by _Parinfer_ is straightforward.
 After every text change, the full text is fed through a pure, idempotent function which:

 - removes any unmatched right-parens inside a line
 - indiscriminately removes all right-parens at the end of each line
   - except those appearing on the left side of the cursor (see cursor section)
 - for every resulting unmatched left-paren...
-  - inserts a right-paren at the end of its line or last following non-empty indented line
+  - inserts a right-paren at the end of its line or its last non-empty indented line

-These rules accomplish indentation-based structuring, but they also simplify many other editing tasks...
+This enables some noteworthy editing features that we will discuss next.

 ## New Editing Primitives

-Aside from modifying indentation, there are other consequences of this new system which form a new set of editing primitives.
+Aside from enabling indentation-based editing, there are other consequences of this editing system which form a new set of editing primitives.
 All can be performed without special hotkeys.

 <div>
 <div class="caption">__Insert or delete a line__ without rearranging parens:</div>